oracle/solaris-chef-cookbook/README.md

 # Limitations
 The Chef cookbooks were created for use in Oracle Solaris 11.3 release only.

-# Getting started
-Provide developer level instructions:

-   - What are the software prerequisites (e.g.: requires Maven version X, WebLogic version Y, etc)
-   - What are the necessary services, in case of being a sample for Oracle Cloud
-   - Instructions for compiling/testing/deploying/running if applied
-   - Short documentation, when sufficient.
-   - Link to documentation, if applicable
-   - Link to tutorials that use this software, if applicable
-     - You must replicate a simplified/short version of step-by-step instructions given in the tutorial
-   - Links to OTN Community Platform related topics are acceptable

-# Installation (or Deployment)
-If this is an installable/deployable software, provide step-by-step instructions.

-# Usage (or Examples)
-Provide instructions on how to use the software of this project.

 # Contributing
 This project is an open source project.
 See [CONTRIBUTING](./CONTRIBUTING.md) for details.